-3.8.2 Printer Mounting Orientations
+3.9.2 Printer Mounting Orientations

 The printer can be mounted horizontally or vertically, both up dispensing and down dispensing, depending on the design of the kiosk.
+The 238 Series offers many configurations and options.
+Drawings and 3D CAD files are available upon approval and request.
 Environmental conditions that may affect operation: Humidity, temperature, air circulation air in the kiosk, and static buildup on adjacent kiosk components and surfaces, etc. Media considerations: Paper length, partial or full cut, curl at the end of the media roll, thickness and weight, perforations on fan-fold media, etc. Other considerations: Media mounting, media path, media access, printer maintenance, cabling, etc.